-Having recently moved to Ramsgate from London I have been exploring the town finding interesting places to eat and shop.
+It’s been a few years now since I moved down to Ramsgate from London, but I still enjoy exploring the town finding interesting places to eat and shop.
 Shopping in Ramsgate is not ideal, as like the rest of this part of Kent, the local High street has been badly damaged by the extensive out of town shopping available at the soulless Westwood Cross.
-The High Street has started to improve but it still has a long way to go.
 However scattered about Ramsgate Town there are several note worthy shops.

-In King Street you have the Haberdashery & Fabric shop, which is spread over two floors and well worth a visit – check out its button wall, which looks like an Art installation.
+In King Street you have Michaels Bookshop a very interesting second hand book store and the Haberdashery & Fabric shop, which is spread over two floors and well worth a visit – check out its button wall, which looks like an Art installation.

 Harbour Street and Charlotte Court

-These shops are just round the corner from the award winning Flavours by Kumar – a modern India Restaurant in Effingham Street that serves delicious food.
+These shops are on the same street as Zest Cafe and Cocktail Bar and Union Yoga + Cafe, and just round the corner from the award winning Flavours by Kumar – a modern India Restaurant in Effingham Street that serves delicious food.